jimenezz22/BuilderBrainsQuizzes/CairoQuizzes/DataTypesQuestions/DataTypes.md

 Correct answer: A

 Justification: The value`10` fits within the range of a `u8`, so the conversion is successful and `y` takes the value `10`

+### Question #6

+What is Cairo's behavior when attempting a safe conversion with try_into and the conversion fails?

+A) The conversion fails silently and returns a default value.

+B) The conversion returns a `Result` or `Option`, and the error must be handled to avoid a runtime panic.

+C) Cairo allows the conversion, but throws a warning instead of an error.

+Correct answer: B

+Justification: